 Where/how did the idea originate?
 What were the main assumptions behind the idea, the main expectations?

-The idea sprung o10262245_852653204748865_3724030041886932594_nut from an event my niece participated in Malaysia.
+The idea sprung out from an event my niece participated in Malaysia.
 I was contemplating to create something similar to promote friendships, harmony, healthy living among LGBT and other communities for IDAHO day.
 Since many of our active members love kite flying more than running and we thought it is more interactive, so we changed it to kite flying.

 What were the risks/threats/obstacles involved and how did you mitigate them?